 A general outerplanar graph is not necessarily 2-connected.
 It is glued together from 2-connected blocks in a tree-like manner.
 Some of the edges can form a tree hanging from a vertex of a block, or connecting a number of $2$-connected outerplanar components.
 In our case, the maximum degree 3 condition gives some extra structural information.
 We are convinced that the natural extension of Theorem~\ref{t:outer2} to all subcubic outerplanar graphs holds.

 \begin{conjecture} Every outerplanar graph with maximum degree $3$ admits a crumby coloring. \end{conjecture}

 Considering this problem, one gets the impression that particular small trees attached to the vertices of a 2-connected outerplanar graph make the difficulty.
-It turns out, that most trees do not cause any problems at all.
-To prove our statement, we also need the following.
+It turns out that most trees do not cause any problems at all.
+To prove this statement, we need the following result.

 \begin{theorem} Any subcubic tree $T$ admits a crumby coloring such that the color of an arbitrary vertex of degree $2$ is prescribed, unless $T=P_3$. \end{theorem}

 \begin{proof} If $T=P_3$, then the middle vertex cannot be blue in a crumby coloring.
 Therefore, this is an exception.
 From now on, we assume that $T$ has at least 4 vertices.
 Every tree admits a crumby coloring by Theorem~\ref{t:treesplus}.
 Let us suppose that $T$ is a minimal example of a tree, which has a vertex $v$ of degree 2 such that in any crumby coloring of $T$, the color of $v$ must be red.
 We think of $v$ as the root, and denote the two neighbors of $v$ by $x$ and $y$.